DHTMLX/docs-suite/docs/treegrid/api/api_overview.md

 | [](treegrid/api/treegrid_ungroup_method.md)           | @getshort(treegrid/api/treegrid_ungroup_method.md)           |

 :::info important
-- Use [TreeCollection methods](tree_collection/index.md) to work with data.
+- Use [the methods of TreeCollection](tree_collection/index.md) to work with data of TreeGrid.
-- А для работы с выделением (?) используйте методы Selection. (todo свести Selection разных виджетов в таблицу, а потом попробовать вынести в Helpers c третьей колонкой для какого виджета применимо)
+- Apply [the methods of Selection](treegrid/api/api_overview.md#selection-methods) to manipulate the selection of TreeGrid cells.
 :::

 ## TreeGrid events